giampaolo/psutil/docs/api.rst

 C heap introspection
 --------------------

-The following functions provide direct access to the platform's native C heap allocator (such as glibc's ``malloc`` on Linux or ``jemalloc`` on BSD).
-They are low-level interfaces intended for detecting memory leaks in C extensions, which are usually not revealed via standard RSS/VMS metrics.
+The following functions provide direct access to the platform's native :term:`heap` allocator (such as glibc's ``malloc`` on Linux or ``jemalloc`` on BSD).
+They are low-level interfaces intended for detecting memory leaks in C extensions, which are usually not revealed via standard RSS / VMS metrics.
 These functions do not reflect Python object memory; they operate solely on allocations made in C via ``malloc()``, ``free()``, and related calls.

-The general idea behind these functions is straightforward: capture the state of the C heap before and after repeatedly invoking a function implemented in a C extension, and compare the results.
+The general idea behind these functions is straightforward: capture the state of the :term:`heap` before and after repeatedly invoking a function implemented in a
+C extension, and compare the results.
 If ``heap_used`` or ``mmap_used`` grows steadily across iterations, the C code is likely retaining memory it should be releasing.
 This provides an allocator-level way to spot native leaks that